OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 ### Background Information

 A VPS is a [Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server).
-In our case, a virtualized Ubuntu Linux server used to host the ODM websites.
-Before developing the new version of [WinnipegElection.ca](http://winnipegelection.ca) I wanted to move our sites from their existing [Rackspace](http://www.rackspace.com) VPS to a fresh VPS with [Digital Ocean]( https://www.digitalocean.com/?refcode=9c57a647fd20).
+In our case, a virtualized Ubuntu Linux server used to host the ODM websites using [Digital Ocean]( https://www.digitalocean.com/?refcode=9c57a647fd20).

-On our existing VPS we are hosting close to 30 websites, the majority of which are not ODM projects.
-Some of these sites run PHP, some are Rails, and a few run Perl.
-The idea was to create two VPSs, isolating all PHP sites on one and all Rails sites on the other (while decommissioning the Perl sites).
-Our decision to move from Rackspace to Digital Ocean was based on price as well as on the simplicity of the Digital Ocean admin dashboard.
 The 512MB plan on [Digital Ocean]( https://www.digitalocean.com/?refcode=9c57a647fd20) is only $5 a month.
 Nice.

 ### Automation and Config Management